 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Overall, Oregon posted a $4.9 billion surplus exporting and importing products during 2019.
-That dollar amount reflects a 110.6% year-over-year expansion from $2.3 billion in black ink in 2018.
+Oregon generated an overall $5.1 billion surplus exporting and importing products during 2022.
+That dollar amount reflects a -31.9% reduction from $7.44 billion in black ink posted for 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.